ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-5-field-deployment-metadata.md

 CMI requires standardized metadata for each sensor deployment.
 Each row in the deployment spreadsheet represents **one device at one location for one deployment**.
-A deployment begins when A sensor is placed in the field and ends when that sensor is serviced (batteries/sd card changed).
+A deployment begins when a sensor is placed in the field and ends when that sensor is serviced (batteries/sd card changed) or retrieved from the field.

 ### Required Fields